Blueberry Chia Overnight Oats

 If you love steel cut oats, try my overnight steel cut oats.

-This recipe only takes 5 ingredients!
+This blueberry overnight oats recipe includes just 5 ingredients!

 - Old fashioned rolled oats (gluten free)